LucasHenriqueDiniz/backpacktf-ws-service-cockroach-db/README.md

 - The Backpack.tf WebSocket service is a premium feature and requires a subscription to access.
 - This project is under development and may contain bugs.
 - Contact me in Discord if you have any questions: `amayacrab`
+- For more information about the Backpack.tf WebSocket service, visit the [official documentation](https://backpack.tf/developer/websockets).
+- For now the custom pricer is not implemented, but it will be soon.
+- The project has a problem with creating too many connections to the database, I'm working on a solution.

 ## Features